Frequently Asked Questions – batch scheduling system

 Pending Jobs

-During light load (=demand) on cluster resources, a low priority value might be sufficient to get the jobs to run immediately (on free resources).
-On the other hand, even a very high priority value might not be sufficient, if cluster resources are scarce or completely occupied.
+During light load (=demand) on cluster resources, a low priority value might be sufficient to get jobs to run immediately (on free resources).
+On the other hand, even a very high priority value might not suffice if cluster resources are scarce or completely occupied.

-Since most cluster resources are dedicated to the default job runtime of 24 hours, you should always factor in a minimum pending time of one day…
+Since most cluster resources are dedicated to the default job runtime of 24 hours, you should always factor in a minimum pending time of a half or one day.

 With the command “squeue --start”, you can ask the scheduler for an estimate of when it deems your pending jobs runnable.